 The MQO option is selected from the dialog that pops up after a Sampling Design has been selected.
 The MQO option can also be toggled using Options > MQOs from the main menu.
 In Figure 5.13, we see a dialog box that contains the MQO button (Sampling Goals > Compare Average to Fixed Threshold).
 This dialog box allows you to provide additional inputs, such as the analytical standard deviation and number of analyses per sample.
-There is also a Pick button (not active at this time but planned in future versions of VSP) to provide access to a library of standard analytical methods with their reported analytical standard deviations.

-Note that the default values are 0 for the Estimated Analytical Standard Deviation and 1 for the Analyses per Sample.
-This means that the userselected analytical or measurement method does not add a significant component of variability to the total standard deviation; i.e., the method provides essentially the same numeric value when repeated measurements are made on a sample.
+Note that in situations where analytical methods are highly accurate, values of 0 for the Estimated Analytical Standard Deviation and 1 for the Analyses per Sample might be used.
+This means that the user-selected analytical or measurement method does not add a significant component of variability to the total standard deviation; i.e., the method provides essentially the same numeric value when repeated measurements are made on a sample.
 Using the input parameter values shown in Figure 5.13 and with these default MQO values, we get n = 21 samples.